Julia-XAI/ExplainableAI.jl/README.md

 ```

 ## Example
-Let's explain why an image of a castle gets classified as such by a vision model:
+Let's explain why an image of a castle is classified as such by a vision model:

 ![][castle]